tijmenvangulik/ErgometerJS/README.md

 # Introduction

-The Mobile Ergometer project is a cordova/ phonegap driver for the concept2 ergometer with a PM5 performance monitor.
+The Mobile Ergometer Api is a cordova/ phonegap API for the concept2 ergometer with a PM5 performance monitor.

 I hope this project will become a shared effort to make it easier to write next generation ergometer software.